SysKitTeam/docs-point/docs/governance-and-automation/inactive-content.md

 Activity is being monitored from the Syskit Point installation onward!** This applies to SharePoint and Exchange workloads since historical data for these workloads is not available in usage reports.
 :::

 You can **define what is considered an inactive workspace when setting up an Inactive Workspaces policy**.
-For more details, [take a look at the Inactive Workspaces article.](../governance-and-automation/automated-workflows/inactive-workspaces-admin.md)
+For more details, [take a look at the Inactive Workspaces policy article.](../governance-and-automation/automated-workflows/inactive-workspaces-admin.md)

 ## View Inactive Workspaces in Syskit Point

-There are several places in Syskit Point where you can find activity information at.
+There are several places in Syskit Point where you can find activity information.
 Let's get to know them.

 ### Sites Overview Screen